cloverinteractive/dotfiles/ncmpcpp/README.md

 #### Choppy sound?

-You may wonder why this section is under the [visualizer][#visualizer] section, the reason is if you configure your visualizer `audio_output` in mpd, ncmpcpp will try to sync with mpd to get the visualizer data.
+You may wonder why this section is under the [visualizer](#visualizer) section, the reason is if you configure your visualizer `audio_output` in mpd, ncmpcpp will try to sync with mpd to get the visualizer data.